Aspie96/blog/content/posts/free_software.md

 ## Remixing software

-There are several ways in which software can be "remixed", and some are outlined here.
+There are several ways in which software can be "remixed".
+These include, among others, *forks*, *libraries* and *patches*.

-It's not crucial to understand this section in detail.
-It's sufficient to know that software programs typically contain portions that were originally part of other projects, or that have been written by someone other than the main authors of the software.

-The important point is that, as a result of mutual cooperation and exercise of software freedom, one piece of software can have hundreds of authors and copyright holders.
-Each one licenses one's own rights (to the respective portions of the program) to the user.

-In the simplest case, everyone is using the exact same license document.
-Usually it's more complex, but, as long as all licenses are cross-compatible, software freedom is preserved.
-Typically there is only one license (the main and most restrictive one) the end-user actually has reason to care about.
-Maintainers may have to deal with a bit more complexity in order to ensure compliance.

-The rest of this section is for the most curious readers, others can feel free to skip to the next one, where I explain some of the advantages of free software.

-### Forks

 It's always possible to independently modify and then distribute a free program under the same license.
 When doing so, one is creating a *fork*, while the original is referred to as "upstream".

-### Libraries

 When building new programs, programmers almost never start from scratch.
 A *library* is a collection of software modules which offer some general functionalities and which can be reused as components of larger programs (or even other libraries).
 When programming, using libraries made by others is the norm, not the exception.

-### Patches

 Free programs are often developed cooperatively.
 Maintainers of a project can publish its source code online.
-Independent programmers can then contribute by sending *patches* (suggested modifications), to improve it in some way, which maintainers can choose to *merge* (apply) or not.
-By default, individual contributors continue to hold the copyright on their own portions of code, but license them publicly, to everyone else (including maintainers), under the same license as that of the project.
+Independent programmers can then contribute by sending *patches* (suggested modifications), which maintainers can choose to *merge* (apply) or not.
+By default, individual contributors continue to hold the copyright on their own portions of code, but license them publicly (including to maintainers) under the same license as that of the project.

+As a result of mutual cooperation and exercise of software freedom, one program can have hundreds of authors and copyright holders.
+Each one licenses one's own rights (to the respective portions of the program) to the user.
+In the simplest case, everyone is using the exact same license document.
+Usually it's more complex, but, as long as all licenses are cross-compatible, software freedom is preserved.
+Typically there is only one license (the main and most restrictive one) the end-user actually has reason to care about.
+Maintainers may have to deal with a bit more complexity in order to ensure compliance.

 ## Motivations

 At this point in the article, you might be wondering why anyone would actually develop free software.
-There are plenty of motivations, too many for this article.
+There are plenty of motivations and this section will mention a few.

 Software freedom is not anti-business and it's not anti-money.
 Indeed, the only business models incompatible with software freedom are the ones that require restricting the user.
 Many business models are perfectly consistent with releasing free software, which also happens to be good publicity for the company and to often get contributions from the community.
 Sometimes companies that want to release a piece of software can only do so as free software because of copyleft, but that is not the only motive.